urbn/URBNConvenience/README.md

 * __URBNMacros:__ Convenience macros for things like OS & device versions, logging, and assertions.

-* __NSNotificationCenter+URBN:__ A category on NSNotificationCenter to remove the boiler plate around posting a notification on the main queue.
+* __NSNotificationCenter+URBN:__ A category on `NSNotificationCenter` to remove the boiler plate around posting a notification on the main queue.

+* __UITextField+URBNLoadingIndicator:__ A category on `UITextField` that displays a stock loading indicator as the `rightView` of the textfield.

+* __UIView+URBNAnimations:__ A short and sweet category on `UIView` to quickly add cross dissolve animations to views.
+The default animation duration is 0.2 seconds.

+* __UIView+URBNLayout:__ A super useful category on `UIView` to expedite layout work with `UIView`’s.
+Includes methods for manual frame layout as well as auto layout.

+* __URBNTextField:__ Because designers like text insets and padding, this subclass adds `edgeInsets`.
+These insets work with all `UITextField`’s subviews (text, editing, left view, clear button, & right view).

 ## Requirements